-Cerebral Palsy Case Study - £15 million pounds in compensation secured
+Cerebral Palsy Case Study - £15 million in compensation secured

 James (name changed to protect confidentiality) was admitted to Hospital as a baby because he had developed bronchiolitis.
 He then needed to be transferred to another specialist Hospital unit.
 During the transfer a decision was made to intubate James with an endotracheal (breathing) tube.
 This tube then became dislodged.
 There was a delay in recognising this problem and re-intubating James which caused him to suffer a profound hypoxic ischemic brain injury.